Gonadotropic cell: Formation and morphology

-3. Electrical Activity and Signaling Pathway
+Electrical activity and signaling pathway

 Gonadotrophs contain numerous voltage-gated sodium (Na), calcium (Ca), potassium (K), and chloride (Cl) channels in the plasma membrane, and these channels account for spontaneous and receptor-controlled electrical and Ca^{2+} signaling.
 The presence of these voltage-gated channels makes gonadotrophs electrically excitable cells, meaning the cells are capable of propagating action potentials either spontaneously or by stimulation.
 The resting membrane potential of gonadotrophs is generally -60 to -50 mV, but when depolarization of the plasma membrane surpasses the threshold voltage, the gonadotrophs fire tall and narrow action potentials with amplitudes of more than 60 mV.
 This electrical activity of gonadotrophs differs from other pituitary cells because other cell types usually exhibit periodic depolarized potentials with smaller amplitude peaks.
 In gonadotrophs, the sodium ion channels work simultaneously with calcium ion channels to propagate these action potentials, or calcium channels can be solely responsible for the depolarization of gonadotrophs.